 - Shedding of the skin

-You will be asked about your symptoms and medical history.
+The doctor will ask bout symptoms and past health.
 A physical exam will be done.
 This will often result in a diagnosis.

-Your doctor may advise you to stop taking medications that may be causing the condition.
+The doctor will advise stopping medicines that may be causing the condition.

 - Antihistamines to reduce itching